OGRECave/blender2ogre/README.md

 - If you have `OGRETOOLS_XML_CONVERTER` set to "OgreMeshTool.exe" path, then the export dialogue will display options relevant to the OgreNext (v2) mesh format.

 Check out all the exporter and importer options in the [Options Document](Options.md)

+### Materials
+Materials are exported as RTSS OGRE 1.x materials (unless "Fixed Function Parameters" is selected).
+The following textures are exported: Base Color, Metallic and Roughness, Normal Map and Emission.
+Baked Ambient Occlusion is not supported for the moment.

+Your material will be best exported if you follow the GLTF2 guidelines: [glTF 2.0 - Exported Materials](https://docs.blender.org/manual/en/2.80/addons/io_scene_gltf2.html#exported-materials).
+Except for the Emission texture, where the Emission input of the Principled BSDF node is used as the Emission texture.

+A good example of how the material should be setup for best results is the "Damaged Helmet" model found here: https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/DamagedHelmet

 ### Blender Modifiers Support
 Blender has some very useful modifiers, and most of them are supported by `blender2ogre` but not all of them.